8 November 2017

 What does that look like?
 Again it will depend on the individual coach as well as the individual athlete.
 It is a cliché to state that some people need an arm around their shoulder and some need a rollicking, but the theory holds.

 Manchester United’s legendary manager Sir Alex Ferguson once famously spared Eric Cantona the “hairdryer treatment” after the star striker lost control of his senses and attempted to kung-fu kick a fan in the stands.

-It usually didn’t take much to rile Ferguson and yet he chose not to dish out his wrath to the Frenchman even at a time when he perhaps deserved it.
+It usually didn’t take much to rile Ferguson, yet he chose not to dish out his wrath to the Frenchman - even at a time when he perhaps deserved it.
 As former United defender Gary Pallister told the Daily Mail, “We all wondered how the manager would deal with Eric.

 “He had never had the hairdryer.
 Virtually everyone else had, but not Eric.
 We wondered if finally this was it.
 We expected Fergie to go berserk.
 But he didn’t.
 Hardly anything was said immediately after in the dressing room.
 We couldn’t believe it.”

 Even the most outwardly aggressive and easily angered managers need to contain themselves in certain situations.
 As Downie says, “Sir Alex was not a dictator.
 He was the leader of an organisation with many people and many moving parts - who was always thinking about how to get the best of the collective.
 The image that he was a dictator is not the real image.
 He was a leader who needed to make tough decisions and most of the time he got them right.”

 Ultimately, the buck stops with the director, coach or manager in charge.
 It’s his or her head on the chopping block should results start to go awry and every leader needs to be decisive when making a decision.
 But that doesn’t mean a coach or business leader can’t be flexible and adapt to shifting trends.